concubidated/itgpro2/README.md

 Option         "metamodes"     "TV-0: 800x600+0+0 { ViewPortIn=640x480, ViewPortOut=640x440+30+20}"
 ```

 What this is doing is setting a virtual resoluton of 800x600 on a display that only outputs 640x480.
-This allows you to maniipulate the width, height and origin of the viewport manually.
+This allows you to manipulate the width, height and origin of the viewport manually.
 In this example ViewPortOut was set to 640x440+30+20.
 This means 640 pixels wide, by 440 pixels tall.
 The +30 indicates 30 pixels from the left origin, and +20 indicates 20 pixels from the top origin.
 You may need to manually adjust this depending on your display and graphics card.